gispatial/ssipr-mobile-react/README.md

 ## 👊 Further Help?

-This repo is a great place to start, but if you'd prefer to sit back and have your new project built for you, [get in touch with me directly](https://mcnam.ee) and I can organise a quote.
+This repo is a great place to start, but if you'd prefer to sit back and have your new project built for you, [get in touch with us directly](https://gispatial.tech/) and we can organise a quote.

 ---

 ## 💡 Inspiration

-- [This blog post](http://jkaufman.io/react-web-native-codesharing/) helped put the ideas into action
+- [This blog post](https://mcnam.ee/) helped put the ideas into action

-_If there's any other ideas presented in this repo, that you think worth mentioning - feel free open a pull request :)_